electron/electron/docs/api/session.md

 string.
 When there is an existing `Session` with the same absolute path (irrespective of the API used to create the partition eg: fromAbsolutePartition, or, fromPartition ), it will be returned; otherwise a new `Session` instance will be created with `options`.
-The call will throw an error if the path cannnot be accessed or cannot be written to.
+The call will throw an error if the path is not an absolute path or an empty string.

 To create a `Session` with `options`, you have to ensure the `Session` with the `partition` has never been used before.
 There is no way to change the `options`